The rate of purification of quantum trajectories: Example

-In Fig.\ref{fig:gamma2-jtau}(a) we show $\gamma_2(J,\tau)$ as a function of the parameters $J$ and $\tau$, for $B_x=1$ and $B_z=1$.
-In Fig.\ref{fig:gamma2-jtau}(b) we show in a similar manner the empirical rate $\gamma_{\rm emp}(J,\tau)$, obtained from the effective decay rate of the red curve in Fig.~\ref{fig:purity}(b).
-The two rates display a similar qualitative behavior for this range of parameters.
-Figure~\ref{fig:gamma2-bb} shows a similar dependence but with respect to parameters $B_x,B_z$, for $J=1,~\tau=1$.
+In Fig.~\ref{fig:gamma2-jtau}(a), we show the quantity $\gamma_2(J,\tau)/(2\tau),$ {where $\gamma_2(J,\tau)$ is computed as defined in Equation \eqref{eq:def_gamma_p}, as a function of the parameters $J$ and $\tau$, for fixed $B_x=1$ and $B_z=1$.
+We divide by $\tau$ in order to express the convergence rate in terms of physical time rather than number of steps.} In Fig.~\ref{fig:gamma2-jtau}(b), we show in a similar manner the empirical rate $\gamma_{\rm emp}(J,\tau)/\tau$, obtained from the effective decay rate of the red curve in Fig.~\ref{fig:purity}(b) {(computed by averaging over 300 simulated trajectories with the corresponding parameters)}. {The numerical results indicate that the theoretical bound and the empirical rate display similar qualitative behavior over this range of parameters (for example, the maximum is reached approximately in the same region).} Figure~\ref{fig:gamma2-bb} shows a similar dependence but with respect to parameters $B_x,B_z$, for fixed $J=1,~\tau=1$.